Connect with others who understand.

 See answer

-Like most people with psoriasis, you’ve probably tried (or at least thought about) adjusting your diet to improve your skin condition.
-While there’s no research that outright shows eating mushrooms affects a person’s psoriasis symptoms, mushrooms are still a healthy addition to many recipes.
-Here’s some background on the nutritional benefits of mushrooms and how they may fit into your diet.
+Like most people with psoriasis, you may have wondered whether changing your diet could help your skin condition.
+There’s currently no research showing that eating mushrooms improves psoriasis symptoms.
+Still, mushrooms are a healthy addition to many recipes because of their natural anti-inflammatory properties.
+Here’s some background on the benefits of mushrooms and how they may fit into your diet.

 The Nutritional Profile of Mushrooms

-Mushrooms are naturally low in calories and sodium and free of saturated fat and cholesterol.
-As a result, they make an excellent addition to any diet, whether or not you have psoriasis.
+Mushrooms are naturally low in calories and sodium, and they don’t contain saturated fat or cholesterol.
+That makes them an excellent addition to almost any diet, whether or not you have psoriasis.

-Mushrooms provide health-promoting B vitamins and several minerals, including:
+Mushrooms also provide important health-promoting B vitamins and several minerals, including:

 • Copper